 "You know I care."
 He says quietly, "You matter a lot to me."

-He rubs his eyes, something I remember him doing often when frustrated.
+He rubs his eyes, something I remember he does when frustrated.
 "Why?"

 "That's probably my fault."
 He reluctantly admits, "I was wrapped up in scholarships and girls.
-I was a prick... you know, but I was only a boy, right?"
+I was a prick... you know."

 "And what are you now?"

-"I'd like to think I've grown up a little through the years."
+"I'd like to think I've grown up a little."
 Tidus moves away from me and situates himself at the edge of my bed, "I've learnt a little about friendships and the people important to me.
-About loosing, about trusting."
+About losing, about trust."

 "And now, do you trust Dona?"
 I ask, immediately wishing I hadn't.
 It was none of my business but instead of a flash of anger, Tidus' eyes remain clear, cerulean.
 He chuckles.

-"No… she's a good girl.
-But I don't think we're working on anything serious."
+"She's a lot of fun but I don't think we're anything serious."

-"Because she's sexy, fun and female?
-It might sound a little shallow, but… I don't need to fall in love.
-I'd like to have married Adrianna, I loved her... but that's over.
-I'm not in any kind of rush to replace her, you know?"
+"Because she's sexy?
+It might sound shallow, but I don't need to fall in love.
+I'd like to have married Adriana, I loved her... but that's over.
+It was so unrealistic to think I'd wind up with my highschool sweetheart.
+I know that now but I'm not in any kind of rush to replace her."